bertcanoiii/SvelkeDex/README.md

   - Nav-bar design, at least at this stage in my learning journey, is quite tricky.
 I may just be doing it suboptimally.
   - Prior to switching to a top-bar, I was using a nav-bar that stayed on the left side of the screen, on default-tailwind `sm:` sized screens or larger.
 I attempted to implement a show/hide button, but if the navbar was hidden, and the show menu button was used, an issue with side scrolling occurred which caused the overall page layout to be altered in a way that I didn't want.
 To get rid of that issue I switched to a top-bar.
     - I think in future projects I will attempt other sidebar implementations.
 For this one the top-bar approach works fine.
+- There were a bunch of other things as well, but these things stood out the most.

 **Svelte**